 Protocol for judicial appointments

-The appointment of judicial officers to the Magistrates, District and Supreme Courts (including Court of Appeal) is conducted in accordance with the Protocol for judicial appointments in Queensland .
+The appointment of judicial officers to the Supreme (including Court of Appeal), District and Land and Magistrates Courts, is conducted in accordance with the Protocol for judicial appointments in Queensland.

 Appointments are made on the basis of merit.
 Page 3 of the protocol outlines suggested criteria for appointment as a judicial officer, developed by the Australasian Institute of Judicial Administration (AIJA).